One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge the computing time provided on the high-performance computer HoreKa by the National High-Performance Computing Center at KIT (NHR@KIT).
-This center is jointly supported by the Federal Ministry of Education and Research and the Ministry of Science, Research and the Arts of Baden-Württemberg, as part of the National High-Performance Computing (NHR) joint funding program (https://www.nhr-verein.de/en/our-partners).
+This center is jointly supported by the Federal Ministry of Education and Research and the Ministry of Science, Research and the Arts of Baden-Württemberg, as part of the National High-Performance Computing (NHR) \href{https://www.nhr-verein.de/en/our-partners}{joint funding program}.
 HoreKa is partly funded by the German Research Foundation (DFG).
 VN is part of the project LESSEN with project number NWA.1389.20.183 of the research program NWA-ORC 2020/21 which is (partly) financed by the Dutch Research Council (NWO).
-JB was supported by the Federal Ministry of Research, Technology, and Space of Germany [Grant Number 16DII131].
+JB was supported by the Federal Ministry of Research, Technology, and Space of Germany, the Weizenbaum Institute Project \textit{Evaluating GenAI Evaluations} [Grant Number 16DII131], the State of Berlin, and the Munich Center for Machine Learning.
+The idea for this work originated at the HumanCLAIM 2025 workshop in Göttingen.
+We thank the organizers, Lisa Beinborn in particular, and the participants for their input.
+Finally, we thank QueerInAI for their input on name selection and cue design for non-binary personas.